-I caught up with Doug Beavers in Barcelona, Spain (by telephone) where he was performing with the Spanish Harlem Orchestra.
+I caught up with Doug Beavers in Barcelona, Spain (by telephone) where he was appearing with the Spanish Harlem Orchestra.

-After perusing the press release and listening to and savoring The Art of the Arrangement repeatedly, I concluded that there had to be more to the story.
-Lo and behold, my instincts were correct.
+After perusing the press release, listening to and savoring The Art of the Arrangement repeatedly, I concluded that there had to be more to the story.
+As it turns out, my instincts were correct.

 TOMAS PEÑA: As the press release states, THE ART OF THE ARRANGEMENT is the follow-up to the highly acclaimed TITANES DEL TROMBON.
 Is there anything that is not in the press release you would like to discuss?

 DOUG BEAVERS: A big part of my artistry and what I love to do is arranging, which I feel is a forgotten art.
 Many people don’t realize what goes into the music or how it happens.
 Often, a composer or vocalist will hum a song on a voice recorder, but we establish the sound of the arrangement, and one has to have the “chops” – meaning the orchestration, the thought pattern and how to get from point A to point B. Also, the arranger has to know the clave and be rhythmically precise, and the music has to be accessible.